schlatterbeck/trackersync/README.rst

   an issue that is specified in the ``Analyse`` field in KPMweb.
 We synchronize this field to a roundup message with the headline ``Analyse:``.
+- ``Sync_Attribute_Default_Message`` specifies a default message that is added to the local issue whenever all other message synchronisation has not produced any message.
+This attribute needs to be *after* all other message synchronisation attributes in the list of sync attributes.
+Adding a default message is used to add at least one message to a new issue in roundup because at least one message is required.

 In addition to the synchronized attributes, the URL of the roundup tracker (which includes user name and password), the KPMweb user name